 Remember this quote: “Wherever you are, be all there.”
 When you work, focus on it and work hard.
 When you’re with your kids, forget about work.
 Focus on the little lives that you’re shaping.
 Listen to them, understand what they’re feeling, try to get inside of their minds.
 Try to see what life is like through their eyes.

 No, you don’t have to spend every second with them.
-I’m a pretty big fan of “ignoring” my kids at times so that they entertain themselves and expand their imaginations (post on this coming later).
+I’m a pretty big fan of “ignoring” my kids at times so that they entertain themselves and expand their imaginations.
 But when we are spending time with our kids, we should do our best to be fully there.
 To be fully present.

 They deserve it from us.
 And we owe it to ourselves too.